 Do kids still say this?
-I remember the unbridled enthusiasm we had as kids whenever it was hot and a swimming pool, pond or lake was within our reach.
+Remember the unbridled enthusiasm kids exhibit whenever it is hot and a swimming pool, pond or lake is in reach.
 Jump in – think later.
 That’s what kids do.

-But as responsible parents, guardians, friends and neighbors, we recognize that if childhood enthusiasm is allowed to go unchecked, bad things can happen.
+But responsible parents, guardians, friends and neighbors recognize that if childhood enthusiasm is allowed to go unchecked, bad things can happen.
 These bad things can include diving injuries, slips and falls on pool decks, suction entrapment in pool drains, electrical shocks, near-drownings and drownings.

 According to statistics from the U.S. Centers for Disease Control and Prevention (CDC), children ages 1 to 4 have the highest drowning rates.
 Drowning is responsible for more deaths of children ages 1-4 than any other accidental cause of death, and most drownings occur in home swimming pools.
 Males comprise 80 percent of those who die from drowning, and drowning is second only to motor vehicle accidents as the leading cause of accidental death among children ages 1-14.